Hello. My name is Leo Laporte. I am a US-based journalist

 specializing in technology coverage on radio, TV, and the Internet.

-identity - the information in this file is secure and
+identity - the information in this file is secure and can only be

 I have several web sites you might be interested in.

-- You'll find notes for my nationally syndicated radio talk show at
+- You'll find audio, video, and show notes from my nationally syndicated radio

 TWiT.am.
 Listen live any time on your voice

 assisted devices by saying "Hey [device name here], listen to TWiT

 Live."
 Chat with me and members of the TWiT community

 - I post from time to time on my personal web page at